MightyOrm/Mighty/README.md

 ... etc. ...
 ```

-Mighty looks in connection strings for this additional parameter, strips it out, and then passes what's left as a normal connection string to the specified provider.
+Mighty will look in connection strings for this additional parameter, strip it out, and pass what's left as a normal connection string to the specified provider.

 ## The History of Mighty

-Originally I hoped I could call the predecessor of this project Massive 3, or at least Massive X or something, because I spent a lot of time producing all of this new stuff in a way which could simply drop in to an existing Massive project and just work.
-And it did work.
-You could compile that code as a DLL and it dropped in and passed the Massive v2.0 test suite with no changes at all required - as well, of course, as passing all its own new tests.
+Originally I hoped I could call the predecessor of this project Massive 3, or at least Massive X or something, because I spent a lot of time producing all of this new stuff in a way which could simply drop in to an existing Massive project and just work; and still work even if you didn't recompile your project, but just dropped in the updated binary. [@FransBouma](https://github.com/FransBouma) rightly emphasized how important this was.
+And it worked.
+You could compile that code as a DLL, and drop it in over the Massive 2 DLL in the Massive 2 test suite (for example), and it would all just run and pass (as well as passing all its own new tests, for the new features, when run against the new extended version of the test suite).

 What I didn't do - a naive but genuine mistake - was to make sure that I had the maintainer of the repository properly on board.
 I mean, I did say I was working on stuff (SP support, .NET support; and that *was* duly acknowledged), but I got carried away and developed a ton of new stuff and then stupidly dropped it like a ton of bricks.
 I could have tried to back-track, and offer my changes slowly.
 In fact, I *did* offer MySQL support for Massive: it was accepted and included.
 But it was also becoming increasingly clear that the changes I was making were going beyond where the maintainer wanted Massive ever to go.
 That's entirely his choice, not a problem.